lopei/collageview/README.md

 CollageView is a library for creating simple photo collages in your applications.
 Would be great, for example, in profile page or feed page.

-## What's new in version 0.1.3?
+## What's new in version 0.2.0?
-- added iconSelector() parameter which allows you to add icons to the center of your collage images (such as play button, etc).
-You can use icons only for specific positions.
-Make your class implement CollageView.IconSelector and Override method getIconResId(int pos) to get your icon id;
+- Updated project libraries, updated build.gradle, removed sample images

 ## How to use?
 Step 1.
 Add the JitPack repository to your build file